 Traffic saturation; poor maintenance of the road network; Poor signage; Unforeseen obstacles; Poor maintenance of the vehicle; From an unforeseen breakdown; the irresponsibility of the driver; Alcoholism and drugs.

 As far as urban transport is concerned, the automobile becomes more and more embarrassing for each of us, cumbersome and unhealthy for the community.
 Asphyxiation and the pollution it causes affect all kingdoms, since even the mineral is attacked by rain and acid mists.

 Among the palliatives, the application of the principles of “urban kinetics” developed by G. BEAU is therefore a necessity.

 - 1 People and goods must be able to move freely day and night.

-- 2 Vehicles must be able to stop for the time necessary for the loading and unloading of people and the goods they transport.
+- 2 Vehicles must be able to stop for the time necessary to load and unload people and the goods they are transporting.

-- 3 Vehicles which are not in service must be able to park without obstructing the population and traffic.
+- 3 Vehicles that are not in service must be able to park without hindering the population and traffic.

-- 4 Priority and unimpeded traffic must be ensured for the vehicles of the security agents (paramedics, police, firefighters, etc.).
+- 4 Priority and unimpeded traffic must be ensured for the vehicles of security agents (ambulance, police, fire brigade, etc.).

-- 5 Unimpeded traffic must be ensured for collective use vehicles.
+- 5 Unhindered circulation must be ensured for collective use vehicles.

-- 6 The transport systems must be complementary and synchronized.
+- 6 Transport systems must be complementary and synchronized.

 - 7 Transport systems must be harmless to their users.